 Whatever the reason, if you’re looking for how to keep cats off furniture, you’re in the right place.
 We’ve got loads of tips and tricks that can help you deter or even train your cat from jumping up onto furniture you’ve declared off limits.

 p.s. have grubby paws left your couch in need of a clean?
 Check out our ultimate couch cleaning guide.

 Start Training Your Cat To Stay Off Furniture When It’s Young

 Training a new behavior is much more effective when introduced as early as possible.
 A younger cat is more likely to take training on board, but whatever the age of your cat you should introduce your new rules and stick with it.

 If you have a new kitten you don’t want on the bed or couch, then don’t bring them up onto the bed or couch!
 If they’ve never known any different, then your kitty is less likely to be too bothered by the lure of this piece of furniture.

 Training your cat with treats and a command in a firm voice is a great way to start enforcing a behavior.
-Place them back on the floor when they jump up onto the furniture, and resist the urge to give in, no matter how long it takes.
+Every time the cat jumps on to your furniture, place them back on the floor.
+Resist the urge to give in, no matter how long it takes.

 Now, this approach alone has a good success rate with dogs, but cats are a breed unto themselves.
 Their independence and defiance are what we love about them, but it means they don’t respond all that well to training in the form of a reward or command.
-You’ll likely need to use one or more of the other tips listed below in addition to this one to get the training to stick.
+Pet owners often need to use one or more of the other tips listed below in addition to this one to get the training to stick.